-- It is often easier for an INFJ to make decisions for other people than for themselves.
+- It is often easier for an INFJ to make decisions for others than for themselves.

 INTJs have no problem making decisions.
-Unlike INFJs, they enjoy sorting through all of the pros, cons and possibilities.
-They are thinkers, not feelers, so they will logically evaluate the best course of action without fretting over the potential emotional consequences.
-Here are some characteristics of INTJ decision making:
+Unlike INFJs, they enjoy sorting through all the pros, cons, and possibilities.
+They are thinkers, not feelers, so they logically evaluate the best action without fretting over the potential emotional consequences.
+Here are some characteristics of INTJ decision-making:

 - INTJs are concerned with making fair decisions, not popular ones.

-- They will be happy to explore all options and debate others before making a decision.
+- They will be happy to explore all options and debate others before deciding.

-- As abstract thinkers, they will try to see into the future and make decisions that will be effective for the long term.
+- As abstract thinkers, they will try to see into the future and make decisions that will be effective in the long term.

 The boyfriends of an INTJ and an INFJ have both just proposed marriage.
 An INTJ would logically apprise the relationship and weigh the pros and cons of what a life commitment would mean for her.
 She would then make a well-thought-out and rational decision without anyone else’s input.
-An INTJ would be very emotional, imagining the countless outcomes of what her future would be like if she said yes.
-She may distrust her own instincts and would immediately consult friends and family for advice.
+An INTJ would be very emotional, imagining the countless outcomes of her future if she said yes.
+She may distrust her instincts and would immediately consult friends and family for advice.

 INFJs and INTJs both care about their appearance and want to look appropriate.
-Neither of them are particularly interested in making themselves stand out from the crowd.
+Neither is particularly interested in making themselves stand out from the crowd.

-INFJs spend a lot of time worrying about what other people think of them because they want so desperately to make a good impression.
-They may tend to mirror others rather than coming up with their own style.
+INFJs spend much time worrying about what others think of them because they desperately want to make a good impression.
+They may tend to mirror others rather than come up with their style.
 Here are some INFJ appearance characteristics:

-- They may not be on the cutting edge of fashion but do want to look presentable and appropriate for the occasion.
+- They may not be on the cutting edge of fashion, but they want to look presentable and appropriate for the occasion.